RylanSchaeffer/rylanschaeffer.github.io/content/learning/randomized_algorithms/metric_embeddings.md

 ## Johnson-Lindenstrauss Lemma

 Bourgain's Embedding says we can embed _any_ metric space into $$\ell_1$$ with distortion $$O(\log n)$$.
 One naturally asks next whether a better embedding is possible.
-The answer is no, but for more structured metric spaces, the answer is yes.
+In general, the answer is no, but for more structured metric spaces, the answer is yes.
 The Johnson-Lindenstrauss (JL) Lemma tells us that if we have $$n$$ points that live in an $$\ell_2$$ space of dimension $$d$$, then we can embed those points into dimension
 $$O(\frac{\log n}{\epsilon^2})$$ with distortion $$1 + \epsilon$$.
 Formally: